Classroom Climate Questionnaire (CCQ)

 The feedback from the CCQ can also be used by groups of teachers (such as year level teams) as part of a collaborative action and improvement process.
 This can be a powerful a way of building collegiality, sharing ideas and creating a learning organisation.

 The scales and survey questions of the CCQ have been modified and validated for use with primary and secondary level students*.
-Three versions are available:
+Four versions are available:

-- One for use with lower primary school students (Years 2-3)
+- One for use with middle primary school students (Years 2-3)

 - One for use with upper primary school students (Years 3‐7)